TheOdinProject/curriculum/README.md

 **See it live at [theodinproject.com/curriculum](http://theodinproject.com/curriculum).**

 Students, educators, and developers are encouraged to make contributions to the curriculum.
-It has been greatly simplified so that should be a rather straightforward process -- just fork this repository, make your changes (e.g. adding the link to your solution for one of the exercises), then submit a pull request.
+It has been greatly simplified so that it should be a rather straightforward process -- just fork this repository, make your changes (e.g. adding the link to your solution for one of the exercises), then submit a pull request.
 The lessons presented at [theodinproject.com/curriculum](http://theodinproject.com/curriculum) are all stored in their appropriate course directories here.

 *For more information about contributing to this curriculum, see [contributing.md](/contributing.md)*